SolaceProducts/terraform-provider-solacebroker/docs/guides/provider.md

 ## Default Objects

 There are objects that are preexisting defaults and cannot be created or destroyed, only updated.
 The default Message VPN and the default client profile are examples of this.
-Any attempt to remove these resources will fail.
+Any direct attempt to remove these resources will fail.
+If the parent object is not a default object then deleting that parent will also remove its child default object.

+> If for example a configuration includes creating a non-default Message VPN and modifying its default client-profile then when destroying the configuration the provider would report an error about removing the client-profile.
+But the client-profile object will be eventually deleted because the whole VPN will also be deleted, which includes the default client-profile.

 ## Broker-Defined Attributes